ibm-cloud-docs/cloud-object-storage/tutorials/migrate.md

 # Migrating data from OpenStack Swift
 {: #migrate}

-Before {{site.data.keyword.cos_full_notm}} became available as an {{site.data.keyword.cloud_notm}} Platform service, projects that required an object store used [OpenStack Swift](https://docs.openstack.org/swift/latest/) or [OpenStack Swift (infrastructure)](/docs/infrastructure/objectstorage-swift?topic=objectstorage-swift-GettingStarted#getting-started-with-object-storage-openstack-swift).
-We recommend developers update their applications and migrate their data to {{site.data.keyword.cloud_notm}} to take advantage of the new access control and encryption benefits provided by IAM and Key Protect, as well as new features as they become available.
+We recommend developers update their applications and migrate their data to {{site.data.keyword.cos_full}} to take advantage of the new access control and encryption benefits provided by IAM and Key Protect, as well as new features as they become available.
+{: shortdesc}

+Before {{site.data.keyword.cloud_notm}} became available as an {{site.data.keyword.cloud_notm}} Platform service, projects that required an object store used [OpenStack Swift](https://docs.openstack.org/swift/latest/) or [OpenStack Swift (infrastructure)](/docs/infrastructure/objectstorage-swift?topic=objectstorage-swift-GettingStarted#getting-started-with-object-storage-openstack-swift).

 The concept of a Swift 'container' is identical to a COS 'bucket'.
 COS limits service instances to 100 buckets and some Swift instances may have a larger number of containers.
 COS buckets can hold billions of objects and supports forward slashes (`/`) in object names for directory-like 'prefixes' when organizing data.
 COS supports IAM policies at the bucket and service instance levels.
 {:tip}